 Our Health Science graduates will be exposed to academic and industry leaders who share their experience and knowledge to provide insights into the contemporary health service management, digital health, and workplace safety environments.

-The Health Services Management specialisation is accredited by the Australasian College of Health Services Management.
+The Health Services Management major is accredited by the Australasian College of Health Services Management.

-For information specific to each specialisation, including UAC Codes, please visit:
+For information specific to each major, including UAC Codes, please visit:

 This specialisation focuses on the practice of workplace health within national and international frameworks.
 It explores issues such as the physical, social and mental impact of the occupational environment on health.
 Strategies for the management of workplace health are examined, together with methods of monitoring and evaluating occupational health programs.
 Students have the opportunity to develop a safety systems program concentrating on hazard identification, risk assessment and devising control measures incorporating safety management principles.
 Students in this specialisation can further focus their studies in project management and research and evaluation.